Paddle Florida®

 Friends of Blue Spring State Park

-Hontoon Island Foundation
+Friends of Hontoon Island

-St. Johns River - French Avenue Launch to Blue Spring Run
+- French Landing to Blue Spring Run

 Blue Spring Run

 The spring run is a short (less than a half mile) paddle, but a must-visit for the manatees and other wildlife, as well as for its beauty.
 The Run is closed to all vessels during the winter manatee season, November 15 - March 1.
 When the run is open, the section past the swimming area to the springhead can be paddled before 11 a.m. and after 5 p.m.
 The springhead area is popular for snorkeling, swimming, tubing.
 Swimming or diving near manatees is prohibited.
+See more about the Blue Spring State Park below.

 Oxbow off the River